The Ultimate Guide to FBA Shipping

 Prime shipping – because Amazon customers are impatient

 Amazon favors FBA items because it has more control over the shipping time and speed.
-Prime customers, in turn, have become accustomed (read: spoiled) by the speed of Amazon’s Prime shipping, and will often pass on FBM items if a suitable FBA alternative is available.
+Prime customers, in turn, have become accustomed (read: spoiled) to the speed of Amazon’s Prime shipping, and will often pass on FBM items if a suitable FBA alternative is available.

 Selling your products via FBA shipping is favored by both buyers and Amazon itself (meaning Amazon will rank you above FBM-only items).